CaffeineFusion/conversational-glue/README.md

     applyMiddleware(messageMiddleware));
 ```

+This reducer extracts the route object from any custom payload that is returned.

 Note: sample above assumes that you've already integrated message handling in a similar way to the Dialogflow CX samples using Redux

 ### Add routing Controller
 Finally, we add the Routing controller to our App
-Requires react-router-dom, triggers a Route change based on an input function
+Requires react-router-dom and triggers a Route change based on an input function
 ``` javascript
 import React, { Component } from 'react';
 import { BrowserRouter, Route } from 'react-router-dom';